cathydutton/cathydutton.github.io/_portfolio/2018-01-01-waste-tracking.md

 <h3 class="heading">Framing the problem</h3>

-After an initial broad phase of user research we began to list and prioritise a series of problem statements in order align efforts and define the scope of the service.
+After an initial broad phase of user research we began to list and priorities a series of problem statements in order align efforts and define the scope of the service.

 Problems: